project-sunbird/sunbird-commons/pages/features-documentation/coursetraining.md

 hide_section_selector: true
 published: true
 ---
-# Courses and Training
+## Courses and Training

-## Courses
+**Courses**

-Course is content provided in sequence, broken down in modules, open for enrolment and completion for a duration.
+Course is a content provided in sequence, broken down in modules, open for enrolment and completion for a duration.
 You can attach prerequisites for a course, and it may contain assessments.

 **Compiling Courses in Sunbird**